stackhpc/ansible-role-libvirt-vm/README.md

 - `libvirt_vm_arch`: CPU architecture, default is `x86_64`.

-- `libvirt_vm_enable_efi_support`: Whether to enable EFI support.
-By default this will enabled if any of the declared VMs specify the boot_firmware as efi.
-The certificates and keys needed to enable secure boot are currently only installed on RedHat derived distributions.
-See: [qemu-ovmf-secureboot](https://github.com/puiterwijk/qemu-ovmf-secureboot) for details of the certificates and keys that are installed.

 - `libvirt_vms`: list of VMs to be created/destroyed.
 Each one may have the following attributes: